KCFC

 KCFC (1490 AM) is a radio station licensed to Boulder, Colorado.
 The station is owned by Colorado Public Radio (CPR), and airs CPR's "Colorado News" network, originating from KCFR-FM in Denver, Colorado.

 The station signed on in 1947 as KBOL.
 Herb Hollister was President, and Russ Shaffer was vice president and general manager.
 Shaffer acquired majority interest in the station in 1953.
 Russ Shaffer's son Rusty became General Manager in the mid-70s and would become sole owner by 1985.

+In 1999, KWAB Boulder was owned by Working Assets Broadcasting and operated a progressive talk radio format with the slogan "Radio for Change".

 Programming

 KCFR-FM and KCFC broadcast programming from National Public Radio (including Morning Edition and All Things Considered), American Public Media (including A Prairie Home Companion & its successor, Live From Here), and Public Radio International (including This American Life and The World), as well as an original daily interview show called Colorado Matters.